-The 2019 conference, The Way Forward: Gender, LGBTQIA Rights, and Religious Liberties, together brings leading experts and practitioners to discuss critical federal and state legislative, executive, and judicial developments affecting women, the LGBTQIA community, and people concerned about religious liberties.
-At a time when public discourse about these issues seems irreconcilably polarized, this event will focus on means to resolve these opposing views.
-EEOC Commissioner Chai Feldblum will deliver the Ruth Bader Ginsburg Lecture.
-Other speakers, experts on LGBTQIA rights and religious liberties, include Alan Brownstein, Emeritus Professor of Law at UC Davis School of Law; Julie Greenberg, Emeritus Professor of Law at Thomas Jefferson School of Law; Pamuela Halliwell, therapist at the San Diego LGBT Community Center; Shannon Minter, Legal Director at the National Center for Lesbian Rights; Jocelyn Samuels, Executive Director at the Williams Center UCLA School of Law; Maimon Schwarzchild, Law Professor at the University of San Diego School of Law; and Mattheus Stephens, Founding Partner of the Progressive Law Group.
-WOMEN AT THOMAS JEFFERSON SCHOOL OF LAW
+Commissioner Chai Feldblum The 2019 conference, The Way Forward: Gender.
+LGBTQIA Rights, and Religious Liberties, brought together leading experts and practitioners to discuss critical federal and state legislative, executive, and judicial developments affecting women, the LGBTQIA community, and people concerned about religious liberties.
+At a time when public discourse about these issues seems irreconcilably polarized, this event focused on the means to resolve these opposing views.
+EEOC Commissioner Chai Feldblum delivered the Ruth Bader Ginsburg Lecture.
+Other speakers and experts on LGBTQIA rights and religious liberties, included Alan Brownstein, Emeritus Professor of Law at UC Davis School of Law; Julie Greenberg, Emeritus Professor of Law at Thomas Jefferson School of Law; Pamuela Halliwell, therapist at the San Diego LGBT Community Center; Shannon Minter, Legal Director at the National Center for Lesbian Rights; Jocelyn Samuels, Executive Director at the Williams Center UCLA School of Law; Maimon Schwarzchild, Law Professor at the University of San Diego School of Law; and Mattheus Stephens, Founding Partner of the Progressive Law Group.